List of Kamen Rider Gavv characters: Nyelv Stomach

 Nyelv Stomach (ニエルブ・ストマック, Nierubu Sutomakku) is the Jörmungandr-themed second son of the Stomach Family, who is in charge of technology development, and formerly his great-uncle Dente's disciple.
 Upon learning of Dente's Kamen Rider system surgery through modifying Shoma's Gavv, followed by Suga's own Kamen Rider system compatible surgery on humans proving to be successful, Nyelv becomes interested in gathering combat data on the Riders.
-He and Suga were directly responsible for Hanto becoming a Kamen Rider, having sent Otake to kill his mentor Shioya and steal the lower half of his Hito Press before Hanto found the upper half.
-Following Suga's defeat, Nyelv keeps his promise to continue his human comrade's work.
-He attempts to have Bocca assassinated by forming an alliance with Shoma, only to fail and ultimately die.
+He and Suga were directly responsible for Hanto becoming a Kamen Rider, having sent Otake to kill his mentor Shioya and steal the lower half of his Human Press before Hanto found the upper half.
+Following Suga's defeat, Nyelv keeps his promise to continue the former's work.
+He later attempts to have Bocca assassinated by forming an alliance with Shoma, only to fail and ultimately die himself.

+In a "what-if" alternate timeline separate from the events of the series and depicted in the web-exclusive special Kamen Rider Vram: Route Stomach, Nyelv kills a dying Rakia when the latter refuses a deal to resume his role in killing Shoma in exchange for medical treatment.

 In battle, Nyelv wields a bladed bow that can separate into a pair of swords.

 Nyelv Stomach is portrayed by Ryo Takizawa (滝澤 諒, Takizawa Ryō).